Harsh-Burande/macroeconomics_stability_-_well_being_analytics/README.md

 - Classify countries into High, Medium, and Low risk categories
 - Build a machine learning model to predict happiness risk
 - Develop an interactive app for real-time predictions and insights
+- Implement a GenAI chatbot for intelligent question-answering on macroeconomic and well-being analytics

 📁 Dataset Description